tomekz/aws-lab/lab-kafka/README.md

 Another set of EC2 instances will host go microservices that will produce and consume messages from the Kafka cluster

-The entire infrastructure will be deployed using terraform and ansible.
+The entire infrastructure will be deployed using terraform and ansible and the deployment automation will be done using Github actions

 The deployment architecture will be as follows: